This is part of me writting about my own history. The education part of the documentatikon of my life.

 To this day I dont understand sentence construction and have absolutely no desire to learn it.
 I dont feel its importance at all, and I will write and speak any way I want to.
 Same goes for spelling.
 See my take on spelng

-I thought it was a real big deal becoming from primary school to secondary school.
+I thought it was a real big deal coming from primary school to secondary school.
 But for Westgarth students it was the same school.
 It went up to form 1 and 2.
 What they now call year 7 and 8.
-Wonder they called them forms?
+Wonder why they called them forms?

 In first starting in form one I remember a teacher who I don't think was there for long reading us a book about the Australian bush, and that the kookaburras would fly through the valleys indicating the start of the day.
-She was a very good reader and and put a hold lot expression into what year was reading.
+She was a very good reader and put a hell of a lot of expression into what what she was reading.
 That was the first time I ever remember wanting to be able to read a book.

 One morning I told Mum I needed a pen.
 She gave me a pen that required to be dipped in ink.
 Even though I knew at secondary school, they no longer had ink I didn't want to tell Mum that.
 That morning our English teacher Miss Kanat, ask everybody to write something.
 I said I couldn't because ther was no ink for my pen.
 Miss Kanat said, you should know we only use biro pens in secondary school.
 I wonder if it was because we couldn't afford to buy Biros and how many other kids familys were in the same situation.

-For some reason rather one of the subjects we had was French.
+For some reason or other, one of the subjects we had was French.
 The only French word I ever learnt was La finatra, the window, because that's what I spent all my time looking out of.
 If I had trouble mastering English how did they expect me to learn French.

 Assignments seemed to be a big thing at the time.
-We had a European person I think as a history teacher and I remember all the other kids would get big sheets of paper and write and draw their assignments on them.
+We had a European person I think as a history teacher (according to John huntly on the westgarth Facebook page her name was Mrs Zeides) and I remember all the other kids would get big sheets of paper and write and draw their assignments on them.
 For some reason or other I cant remember ever doing one myself.